 PTRA LAWSUIT ALERT: Levi & Korsinsky Notifies Proterra Inc. Investors of a Class Action Lawsuit and Upcoming Deadline

-/EIN News/ -- NEW YORK, July 21, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Proterra Inc. ("Proterra" or the "Company") (NASDAQ: PTRA) of a class action securities lawsuit.
+NEW YORK, July 25, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Proterra Inc. ("Proterra" or the "Company") (NASDAQ: PTRA) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Proterra investors who were adversely affected by alleged securities fraud between August 2, 2022 and March 15, 2023.
 Follow the link below to get more information and be contacted by a member of our team: